Heat Advisory issued for Cuyama Valley by NWS - NewsBreak

 Heat Advisory issued for Cuyama Valley by NWS

-Effective: 2021-08-03 13:56:00 PDT Expires: 2021-08-03 20:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-03 03:08:00 PDT Expires: 2021-08-03 20:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Cuyama Valley HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM PDT THIS EVENING * WHAT...Hot conditions with temperatures of 98 to 106 degrees expected. * WHERE...Cuyama Valley. * WHEN...Until 8 PM PDT this evening. * IMPACTS...Hot conditions will increase the risk for heat- related illness for sensitive populations including the very young, the very old, and those active outdoors.alerts.weather.gov
+Target Area: Cuyama Valley HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM PDT THIS EVENING * WHAT...Hot conditions with temperatures of 98 to 106 degrees expected.
+Overnight temperatures up to around 70 degrees across warmest locations. * WHERE...Cuyama Valley. * WHEN...Until 8 PM PDT this evening. * IMPACTS...Hot conditions will increase the risk for heat- related illness for sensitive populations including the very young, the very old, and those active outdoors.alerts.weather.gov

 Comments / 0